 - Look for fall colors to include in your picture.
 Placement of colorful leaves on rocks in the foreground for example can make for a more pleasing picture.

 - Experience with different lenses.
 I will most often use a wide-angle lens.
-I do however love to try out my zoom lens for framing a tighter scene or focusing in on details.
+However, I do love to try out my zoom lens for framing a tighter scene or focusing in on details.

 - Look for patterns.
 Patterns and shapes in nature can make for unique compositions.